Posts

 Image

 Being a homeowner comes with its many challenges.
 You have to protect your home against natural disasters, fires, water damage, mold, and more.
 If and when something does happen to your home, you have to be prepared in order to make sure your family and home is safe.
 Read the tips below to know what you should and shouldn’t do AFTER a home emergency.
 Water Damage DO 1.
 Turn the water off if a pipe broke or is leaking.
 Immediately call a plumber so they can repair the pipe.
 2. Use caution.
 If your home sustained extensive water damage and is flooded, turn off the electricity and watch out for loose electrical wires.
 Watch where you’re stepping and be careful not to slip and fall.
-3. Remove water .
+3. Remove water.
 If you can, remove as much water as possible from your home.
 If your furniture got wet, place it outside to dry in the sun or open up some windows to speed up the drying process.
 If it is safe to do so, turn on your A/C to cool to help dry.
 DO NOT 1.
-Do NOT use a vacuum cleaner to pick
+Do NOT use...

 Are You Financially Complacent?